 Now when there is a shift in functioning after this pandemic like changes in working style, the medium of communication, approach, etc., it is important that we start reforming our hiring practices to get the best output.

-Hiring employees that possess these soft skills is not some quick tool for success, but it will definitely give companies a competitive advantage in the long run – giving a very secure and strong base for functioning, especially in times of unprecedented situations.
+Hiring employees that possess these soft skills and hard skills is not some quick tool for success, but it will definitely give companies a competitive advantage in the long run – giving a very secure and strong base for functioning, especially in times of unprecedented situations.
 So the next time an unexpected disaster like this hits our businesses, we are able to fight back better!

 Team PMaps – Psychologist